System Structure & Architecture

 Standard User

-The standard users are outside the administration hierarchy listed above, but are nonetheless shown here for the sake of completeness.
-The standard user can use the HybridForms App, create and access individual forms – assigned to him or a group he is a member of.
-He can also access the HybridForms Admin App, but only for his form elements and without administrative functions.
+The standard users are outside the administration hierarchy listed above, but are included here for the sake of completeness.
+Can use the HybridForms App, create forms, and access forms assigned to them or their group.
+Can access the HybridForms Admin Web App exclusively for their own form entries.
+No access to administrative functions.

 Database Service